isomerpages/moe-standrewssec/_general-information/School Canteen.md

 permalink: /general-information/permalink/
 description: ""
 ---
-St Andrew’s Secondary School has a vacancy for a Chinese Noodles Stall.
+St Andrew’s Secondary School has a vacancy for a **Chinese Noodles Stall**.
 Our school is located at 15 Francis Thomas Drive,  Singapore 359342.

 **Requirements are as follow:**